-In May 2014, the Financial Accounting Standards Board (FASB) and the International Accounting Standards Board (IASB) issued a joint revenue recognition standard, ASU 2014-09.
+In May 2014, the FASB and the International Accounting Standards Board (IASB) issued a joint revenue recognition standard, ASU 2014-9.
 The new standard removes inconsistencies in existing standards, changes the way companies recognize revenue from contracts with customers, and increases disclosure requirements.
-The guidance requires companies to recognize revenue to depict the transfer of goods or services to customers in amounts that reflect the consideration to which the company expects to be entitled in exchange for those goods or services.
-On July 9, 2015, the FASB announced a delay in the effective date of the revenue standard by one year.
-The deferral results in the new revenue standard becoming effective for annual and interim periods beginning after December 15, 2017.
+The codification was amended through additional ASUs and, as amended, requires companies to recognize revenue to depict the transfer of goods or services to customers in amounts that reflect the consideration to which the company expects to be entitled in exchange for those goods or services.
+The guidance is effective for annual and interim periods beginning after December 15, 2017.
 The standard is required to be adopted using either the full retrospective approach, with all prior periods presented adjusted, or the modified retrospective approach, with a cumulative adjustment to retained earnings on the opening balance sheet.
-The Partnership is currently evaluating the level of effort needed to implement the standard, the impact of adopting this standard on its consolidated financial statements, and whether to use the full retrospective approach or the modified retrospective approach.
+The Partnership will adopt the new standard utilizing the modified retrospective approach.
+Upon initial evaluation, the Partnership does not expect the adoption of this ASU to have a material impact on its consolidated financial statements.